tbroadley/github-spellcheck-cli/README.md

 ## Options

 ```
   -f, --files <file|glob> <file|glob>...
 A list of files or globs to spellcheck.
+  -l, --language <language>                The language of the files.
+The default language is en-US.
+The following
+                                           languages are supported: en-AU, en-CA, en-GB, en-US, en-ZA.
   -d, --dictionary <file>                  A file to use as a personal dictionary.
   -q, --quiet                              Do not output anything for files that contain no spelling mistakes.
   -h, --help                               Print this help screen.
 ```

 ### Globs